skiluvia/project1-varos-kiluvia-conley-melton/README.md

 -  Historical data was used to predict how the companies may perform in the future.
 -  Companies chosen were NVidia, Intel, Microsoft, Tesla, Amazon, Alphabet Inc, Arista Networks Inc, Meta
 -  The group met regulary during class hours as well as worked individually during off hours to ensure all milestones were met and a timeline maintained.

-# Specifically what questions were we wanting to answer????

 # Software Version Control
 - A GitHub repository was created.
 All group members contributed to respsitory.